MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ### Action required by you
 Dynamics 365 connectors must be replaced with a Microsoft Dataverse connector.
 - Microsoft Dataverse – This is the newest connector and will become the only connector available for Dataverse usage.
-This is currently in Preview with the GA date to be announced by Summer 2023, at that time specific date of transition will be provided.
+This is currently in Preview with the GA date to be announced by August 2023, at that time specific date of transition will be provided.
 All new features, performance work, and enhancements will be available on this connector.
-- Microsoft Dataverse (Legacy) – This is the last generation connector for Microsoft Dataverse.
+- Microsoft Dataverse (legacy) – This is the last generation connector for Microsoft Dataverse.
 It will be deprecated within the same timeline as the Dynamics 365 connector.
 It will not receive feature or enhancement updates.

 **Mapping of common actions**